pslucas0212/virtwho-customerportal/README.md

 # Configuring virt-who with vSphere to Report Hypervisor Host Information to the Red Hat Customer Portal

+If you are not running Red Hat Satellite as part of your Red Hat Enterprise Linux (RHEL) managment environment, you may still have the need to run virt-who separeatly to track the deployment of RHEL VMs with RHEL or Virtual Data Center subscriptions.
+If you have Simple Content Access enabled on your customer portal, you would not have the need to attach a specific subscription to the RHEL VM.
+With SCA enabled as the consumer of Red Hat subscriptions you will still need to track your usage to be compliant with your Red Hat agreement, and virt-who can assist with this.

 In this tutorial we will look at configuring virt-who to provide vSphere hypervisor host information when the RHEL VM is registered to the customer portal.
+We can see the RHEL VM information in both the customer portal and the Insights console.

 For this tutorial I created a small RHEL VM (1 vCPU wth 2 GB RAM) running on VMWare to host the virt-who daemon.

-I registered the system with the activation key to Red Hat customer portal.  **Note:** I have Simple Content Access enabled on my Red Hat customer portal.
+I registered the system with the activation key to Red Hat customer portal.
+Remember I have Simple Content Access enabled on my Red Hat customer portal.

 ```
 # subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here